-Anesthesia faculty with whom the resident has worked will judge clinical performance of the resident.
-Input from faculty of other services with which the resident rotates or interacts may be sought.
-Qualities assessed will include; conduct, standard of patient care, attention to duties, accurate record keeping, demonstrated acquisition of knowledge, attendance and ability to work as part of the anesthesia service.
+The Anesthesia faculty will evaluate residents based on clinical performance, conduct, standard of patient care, attention to duties, accurate record keeping, demonstrated acquisition of knowledge, attendance and ability to work as part of a team.
+Input from other services with which the resident rotates or interacts may be sought.
 Residents are expected to conduct themselves in a manner crediting themselves, the anesthesia service, the university and the profession.
 Patient care should be of the highest standard and residents are expected to uphold this standard in all aspects of their work.
 Anesthesia is a support specialty.
 Your interaction with faculty, other residents, staff and students should be professional and collegiate.
 Remember that anesthesia is performed to facilitate a procedure, and while patient care is the highest priority, providing an excellent service is the next most important aspect of our specialty.
-Your knowledge will be informally evaluated on a daily basis when you are in the clinics managing cases, developing and discussing anesthetic protocols with faculty and in you interactions with students in the clinic and teaching laboratories.
-More formal evaluation of your academic knowledge will occur within the VSR491R course oral and written examinations, and through the annual comprehensive evaluation.
-Performance deemed adequate by the anesthesia faculty for the year of the residency on these exams will be required for progression to the next residency year.
+Your knowledge will be informally evaluated on a daily basis when you are in the clinics managing cases, developing and discussing anesthetic protocols and cases in the hospital in in student laboratories.
+More formal evaluation of your academic knowledge will occur within the VSR491R course written examinations.
+Performance deemed adequate for the year of the residency will be required for progression to the next residency year.
 Absence is only allowed for illness and vacation.
-Vacation should be scheduled in advance with the service chief and noted on the anesthesia clinic staff schedule.
-As a resident you are entitled to 24 days of vacation per year.
-There should be no more than 2 weeks of sick leave per year of training.
-According to the ACVAA guidelines any absence in excess of those described will require the trainees program to be lengthened in order to meet the clinical requirements.

-At the end of each quarter the resident will meet with faculty to discuss their performance on the preceding VSR491R exam, review their case logs and discuss the residents overall performance.
+Per ACVAA guidelines any absence in excess of 2 weeks sick leave per year of training will require the training program to be lengthened in order to meet the clinical requirements.
+At the end of each quarter the resident will meet with faculty to discuss their performance on the preceding VSR491R exam, review their case logs and discuss overall performance and progress.